irinatu17/Holiday-Planner/README.md

 6. Contact form:

 i.
-Go to the "Contact Us" section in the footer.
+Go to the "Contact" section.

 ii.
-Try to submit the empty form and verify that an error message about the required fields appears.
+Try to submit an empty form and verify that an error message about the required fields appears.

 iii.
 Try to submit the form with an invalid email address without using “@” and verify that a relevant error message appears.